Rihay66/3Sisters-Documentation/Engine/Engine/src/Sprite Renderer.md

 ```

-Before using the Sprite Renderer it needs to be initialized and given a shader so the class contains a "Init()", in the example below we'll use [[Resource Manager]] to load a shader and then initialize the Sprite Renderer
+Before using the Sprite Renderer it needs to be initialized and given a shader so the class contains a "Init()", in the example below we'll use [[Resource Manager]] to load a shader, use [[Camera]] to provide "projectionView" calculation and then initialize the Sprite Renderer
 ```cpp
 void func(){
 	// load the QUAD shader using Resource Manager